slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you want to be interesting, be interested."
 -- David Ogilvy*

 Be interested to be interesting.
-Don't debate at all.
+Don’t debate at all.
 Just listen.
 The point of a conversation is not to win.

 > *"Before you speak, let your words pass through three gates: At the first gate, ask yourself «Is it true?» At the second gate ask, «Is it necessary?» At the third gate ask, «Is it kind?»"
 -- Rumi*